Vermont Recording Law Summary:

 - Capturing photographs or video of an individual engaged in a sexual act in a situation where they should be able to expect privacy.

 - Capturing and/or sharing photographs or video of an individual within a residence when they should be able to expect privacy.
+For example, surveilling your neighbor’s backyard or any part of the neighbor’s residence is illegal because he or she is entitled to privacy in that residence.

 However, it is lawful to use recording devices for other reasons in areas open to the public or elsewhere in situations where one should not be under the expectation of privacy.
 Vt.
 Stat.
 Ann. tit.
 13, § 2605 (2012).